sarar803/Insight_data_challenges/README.md

 # Insight_data_challenges
-Practice data challenges I completed during Insight
+These are data challenges I completed as practice during Insight.